MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-trace-setstatus-transact-sql.md

 Parameters of all SQL Trace stored procedures (`sp_trace_*`) are strictly typed.
 If these parameters aren't called with the correct input parameter data types, as specified in the argument description, the stored procedure returns an error.

-For an example of using trace stored procedures, see [Create a Trace (Transact-SQL)](../sql-trace/create-a-trace-transact-sql.md).
+For an example of using trace stored procedures, see [Create a Trace](../sql-trace/create-a-trace-transact-sql.md).

 ## Permissions